-- Within five school days of the receipt of a completed WPS Request for Reconsideration of School Library Media Materials form the school principal appoints a committee to reevaluate the material in question.
+- Within ten school days of the receipt of a completed WPS Request for Reconsideration of School Library Media Materials form the Director of Libraries will appoint a committee to reevaluate the material in question.

 - The Committee will:

-- Include, but not be limited to, at least one teacher from the school, at least one parent/legal guardian of a student in the school and a certified school library professional from the school system, the school principal, the Director of Curriculum and the Director of Libraries.
+- Include, but not be limited to, at least one teacher from the school, at least one parent/legal guardian of a student in the school and a certified school library professional from the school system, the school principal or their designee, the Director of Curriculum and the Director of Libraries.

 - Have read, listened to, or viewed the material in its entirety prior to discussion.